uschpc/USC-BackendAI-Testing-Docs/topanga-overview.md

 ### Request access

 Topanga is available to all CARC users.
 You must belong to an active project and request access to Topanga through the [CARC user portal](https://hpcaccount.usc.edu/).
-For instructions on requesting access, refer to the Getting Started with Topanga section (/user-guides/topanga/getting-started-topanga).
+For instructions on requesting access, refer to the [Getting Started with Topanga](getting-started-topanga.md)

 ::: {.alert .alert-info}
 *Topanga is a ***paid resource***.
 Once access to the platform is acquired, ***any user*** on the project can request a paid session that will get billed to the associated project's account.*